guillaume-gc/template_vagrant_nodejs/README.md

 ### Start VM

-Move to the project root directory from a command prompt.
+All commands below should be used in the project root directory.

-Type the following command:
+To start vagrant:
 ```
 vagrant up
 ```

-A virtual machine which host the web application will be created.
-Vagrant will ask for admin rights.
-Those are required to modify the local host file.
+A virtual machine hosting the web application will be created.
+Vagrant will ask for admin rights, in order to modify the local host file.

-The VM can be removed with the following command:
+The vagrant box (VM) can be deleted with the following command:
 ```
 vagrant destroy
 ```

-The VM can be stop with the following command:
+The vagrfant box can be stopped with the following command:
 ```
 vagrant halt
 ```